Would You Let Your Child Have a Mental Health Day

 In Conclusion

-If your child shows signs that they are ready for a mental health day, mental health expert says the day should be a time for them to recharge, relax, talk about their issues with a parent, and get help from a professional, if required.
-Learn more about mental health from our list of tips.
+If your child shows signs that they are ready for a mental health day, mental health expert says the kids mental health day should be a time for them to recharge, relax, talk about their issues with a parent, and get help from a professional, if required.
+Learn more about mental health from our list of tips

-If you have guilt about letting your kids take a mental health day, then they might feel guilty too.
+If you have guilt about not offer mental health days or letting your kids take a mental health day, then they might feel guilty too.
 Look at it as learning to take care of oneself.
 And learning to be purposeful and mindful about self-care.

 Share this post